 Pilates is not anything like yoga

 Pilates focuses on the stabilization of the core muscles.
 The core is not only the abdominals but includes the whole trunk, spine, and pelvic.
-Spinal alignment and joint alignment is also emphasized in Pilates.
+Spinal alignment and joint alignment are also emphasized in Pilates.

 There is also a big emphasis on shoulder girdle stabilization.
 Pilates focuses on resistance training using range-of-motion rather than static poses.